Methamphetamine addiction

 Method of use

-Taking any type of speed, including methamphetamine, orally is generally safer than smoking, injecting or snorting because your stomach can handle acidic and foreign substances better than your lungs, veins or nose.
+If you're taking any type of speed, including methamphetamine, taking it orally is generally safer than smoking, injecting or snorting.
+This is because your stomach can handle acidic and foreign substances better than your lungs, veins or nose.
 Swallowing methamphetamine in empty pill capsules or wrapped in cigarette papers and drinking plenty of water reduces potential harm.

-If you snort methamphetamine, ensure it is finely chopped with a razor or knife and use alternate nostrils.
+If you snort methamphetamine, make sure it's finely chopped with a razor or knife and use alternate nostrils.
 Also, avoid sharing straws for snorting.
-Blood and mucus left on the straw can cause the spread of blood-borne viruses, such hepatitis and HIV.
+Blood and mucus left on the straw can cause the spread of blood-borne viruses, such as hepatitis and HIV.

-Injecting methamphetamine increases your risks of HIV, hepatitis and sepsis, a bacterial infection of your injecting wound, if you share needles (and other equipment).
-There is also a risk of skin abscesses and collapsed veins.
+Injecting methamphetamine increases your risks of HIV, hepatitis and sepsis (a bacterial infection of your injecting wound), if you share needles and other equipment.
+There's also a risk of skin abscesses and collapsed veins.
 Using a wheel filter can help to remove impurities that cause infections.
 Injecting also increases your risk of stroke and heart attack.

 If you are injecting, you can access needles, syringes and other equipment to support safe injecting practice and reduce risk of health-related complications through the Needle Exchange Programme(external link).
 Needle exchanges also provide for the safe disposal of used needles and syringes.